cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.9 Test Certificate

 This method has been retired and MUST NOT be used.
+Prior validations using this method and validation data gathered according to this method may not be used to issue certificates.

 ##### 3.2.2.4.10 TLS Using a Random Number